RetroNick2020/rtbinobj/README.md

 In addtion to supporting the same output format (byte exact) you can also now add <public size name>

 to access size of linked file at runtime.
 Examples to follow.

+rtbinobjgui.exe is the GUI version - just click and select your files

+rtbinobj.exe is the console version you in the command line (cmd.exe)

+rtbinobj infile outfile public_name

+eg. rtbinobj image.xgf image.obj MYIMAGE

+link from Turbo Pascal/freepascal 8086 with $L directive

+procedure MYIMAGE; external;

+{$L image.obj}